Data protection statement

 Tel.: +49 (0) 40 28 00 31 – 0

 We process personal data in compliance with the data protection regulations, in particular the GDPR and the BDSG.
-We only process data within legal bounds.
-During use of this website, we will process personal data solely
+We solely process data based on law.
+We process personal data

-- to perform a contract to which you are a party, or to take steps at your request prior to entering into a contract (Art.
-6 para.
-1 lit. b GDPR),
+- to perform a contract to which you are a party or to take steps at your request prior to entering into a contract (Art.
+6 section 1 letter b) GDPR),

-- for compliance with a legal obligation (Art.
-6 para.
-1 lit. c GDPR)
+- to comply with a legal obligation (Art.
+6 section 1 letter c) GDPR) or

-- or where processing is necessary for the purposes of our legitimate interests or those of a third party, except where such interests are overridden by your interests or fundamental rights and freedoms which require protection of personal data (Art.
-6 para.
-1 lit. f GDPR).
+- where processing is necessary for the purposes of our legitimate interests or those of a third party, except where such interests are overridden by your interests or fundamental rights and freedoms which require protection of personal data (Art.
+6 section 1 letter f) GDPR).

-If you apply for an open position within our company, we will additionally process your personal data in order to determine whether or not to hire you (Section 26 para.
-1 BDSG).
+If you apply for an open position in our company, we will, additionally, process your personal data to decide on whether to hire you (section 26 para.
+1 sentence 1 BDSG).